Improving Visual Representation Learning through Perceptual Understanding: Introduction

 \section{Introduction}

 Self-supervision provides a powerful framework for training deep neural networks without relying on explicit supervision or labels where learning proceeds by predicting one part of the input data from another.
 Approaches based on denoising autoencoders~\cite{Vincent2008}, where the input is masked and the missing parts reconstructed, have shown to be effective for pre-training in NLP with BERT~\cite{47751}, and more recently similar techniques have been applied for learning visual representations from images~\cite{pmlr-v119-chen20s, 50650, MaskedAutoencoders2021, bao2022beit}.
-Such methods effectively use image reconstruction as a \textit{pretext task} on the basis that by learning to predict patches in a masked image useful representations can be learnt for downstream tasks, demonstrated by improved data label efficiency on a variety of standard benchmark datasets.
-A question emerges though: \textit{what do representations learnt in this way encode?}
+Such methods effectively use image reconstruction as a \textit{pretext task} on the basis that by learning to predict missing patches useful representations can be learnt for downstream tasks.

-Compared to the application of masked modelling in NLP, where whole words are masked out and then reconstructed, in images the base unit is individual pixels.
-Words are highly information-dense and contain semantic meaning by design, whilst the pixels in images are natural signals containing high-frequency variations and heavy spatial redundancy.
-This led early approaches to masked modelling to resort to reconstructing heavily downsized images to avoid learning trivial solutions to reconstruction based on local textures or patterns~\cite{pmlr-v119-chen20s, 50650}.
-The most successful recent methods, MAE~\cite{MaskedAutoencoders2021} and BEiT~\cite{bao2022beit} take two different approaches to overcome this problem and focus learning on higher-level image features: (i) MAE masks a high proportion of patches ($\sim 75\%$) to force the decoder to learn how to reconstruct entire objects with limited context, (ii) BEiT uses a visual tokenizer, drawing on the higher-level semantics learnt by a large language-vision model.
+One challenge when applying such techniques to images is that, unlike language where words contain some level of semantic meaning by design, the pixels in images are natural signals containing high-frequency variations.
+Therefore, image-based denoising autoencoders have been adapted to avoid learning trivial solutions to reconstruction based on local textures or patterns.
+BEiT~\cite{bao2022beit} uses an intermediary codebook of patches such that pixels are not reconstructed directly, whilst MAE~\cite{MaskedAutoencoders2021} masks a high proportion of the image to force the model to learn how to reconstruct whole scenes with limited context.

-In this paper we build on the first approach (MAE) and focus on building a self-contained learnt system (\textit{i.e.}\ without using any additional data or pre-trained models).
-We explore how to move beyond the implicit conditioning of high masking ratios and explicitly incorporate learning higher-level features into the learning objective.
-We do this by incorporating two ideas from the generative modelling literature: (i) perceptual similarity via feature matching~\cite{Johnson2016Perceptual} and (ii) adversarial training~\cite{NIPS2014_5ca3e9b1}.